robsimmons/dusa/README.md

 ← `README.md`: That’s this file, where you can tell people what your cool website does and how you built it.

+← `index.html`: This is the main page template React will render your site around.

+← `src/`: This folder contains all the files React will use to build your site.

+### Working in the `src/` folder

 ← `src/App.jsx`: Your React app!!
 You can see the language strings, and the click event to change it.

 ← `src/index.jsx`: This is the root of your React app.
 If you add libraries like [chakra-ui](https://chakra-ui.com) or [redux](https://react-redux.js.org), you'll insert their providers here.